meganlavengood/musi216/docs/final.md

 For your final project, you can choose to either compose and develop a leitmotif or to compose a score for a film clip.
 These options are explained further below.

 * On Blackboard, go to Final Project Signup to indicate your choice.
-* Projects are due anytime between Dec 6–8.
+* Projects are due anytime between Dec 6–7.
-* Optional revisions are due December 13.
+* Optional revisions are due Dec 12.

 ## Option 1: Leitmotif Composition